 These benefits include Personal Independence Payment if you’re under State Pension age and Attendance Allowance if you’re over State Pension age.

 Travel and TV benefits

-If your husband, wife or civil partner died as a result of their service in Her Majesty’s (HM) Armed Forces, or during a time of war, then you may be entitled to a War Widow’s or Widower’s Pension.
+If your husband, wife or civil partner died or were injured or became ill as a result of their service in Her Majesty’s (HM) Armed Forces, or during a time of war before 06 April 2005, you might be entitled to a War Widow’s or Widower’s Pension.

 Use an online benefit calculator

 Using an online benefit calculator on the GOV.UK website is a good way to: